 • The Government’s contractors, GJBS, have confirmed the cladding systems used in Grenfell Tower was completely different to that used in Gibraltar.
 The Grenfell Tower cladding system consisted of aluminium composite panels whereas the system used in the Government of Gibraltar Estates is an insulated render system.

 • In Grenfell Towers the panels were fitted to wooden frames: the Gibraltar system uses metal frames.
+More information on how this can be beneficial is available via Smart Dry Restoration.

 • The cladding product in London is manufactured by Reynobond; Gibraltar’s product is made by Weber.